Topics and Goals

 • Evaluation results out: May 20, 2024

-• Participant's papers submission deadline: May 31, 2024 June 3, 2022
+• Participant's papers submission deadline: May 31, 2024.
+Follow the instructions.
+Click here for the LaTeX template.

 • Notification of acceptance for participant's papers: June 24, 2024